quil-lang/quil/spec/Quil.md

       the waveform in seconds
     - `t0` is a rational number representing the center time coordinate of the waveform in seconds
+- `draggaussian(duration, fwhm, t0, anh, alpha)` creates a DRAG gaussian pulse where:
+    - `duration` is a rational number representing the duration of the waveform in seconds
+    - `fwhm` is a rational number representing the full-width-half-max of the waveform in seconds
+    - `t0` is a rational number representing the center time coordinate of the waveform in seconds
+    - `anh` is a rational number representing the anharmonicity of the qubit in Hertz
+    - `alpha` is a rational number for the dimensionless drag parameter
+- `erfsquare(duration, risetime, padleft, padright)` creates a pulse with a flat top and edges that are error functions (erfs) where:
+    - `duration` is a rational number representing the duration of the waveform in seconds
+    - `risetime` is a rational number representing the rise and fall sections of the pulse in seconds
+    - `padleft` is a rational number representing the amount of zero-amplitude padding to add to the left of the pulse
+    - `padright` is a rational number representing the amount of zero-amplitude padding to add to the right of the pulse

 **Defining new waveforms**